-Windows 10, reviewed, has now been out for three months.
+Windows 10, reviewed, has now been out for six months.
 It became available on July 29 2015 in 190 markets globally as a free upgrade to customers running Windows 7 and Windows 8.1.
-It's already been downloaded on more than 110 million PCs according to Microsoft, and in November it will come to the Xbox One.
+It's already been downloaded on more than 200 million PCs according to Microsoft, and in November it arrived on the Xbox One.
 Here's everything you need to know about the Windows 10 UK release date, price and new features.

 - Can my PC get Windows 10?
 Confusing Windows 10 upgrades explained